 Positive Psychology and Body-Mind Integration

-In two recent studies, mind-body techniques were found to improve depression in children and adults.
-A study by Staples, Atti, and Gordon (2011) indicated that significant improvements in depressive symptoms and a lowered sense of hopelessness were established after 129 Palestinian children and adolescents participated in a 10-session mind-body skills group.
+In two recent studies, mind-body techniques helped with depression in children and adults.
+A study by Staples, Atti, and Gordon (2011) highlighted significant improvements in depressive symptoms and a lowered sense of hopelessness for 129 Palestinian children and adolescents in a 10-session mind-body skills group.

-These skills included meditation, guided imagery, breathing techniques, autogenic training, biofeedback, genograms, and self-expression through drawings and movement.
-After 7 months, the improvements in depression were maintained, and even though hardships and conflicts were ongoing, the decrease in the sense of hopelessness was maintained.
+These mind-body skills included meditation, guided imagery, breathing techniques, autogenic training, biofeedback, genograms, and self-expression through drawings and movement.
+After 7 months, the improvements still helped with ongoing hardships and conflicts.
+Even the doomed sense of hopelessness was lifted.

 PTSD itself can also be regarded as a mind-body disorder, as symptoms can manifest in both the physical and mental bodies.
-A mind-body treatment plan thus seems especially necessary with this condition.
+A mind-body treatment plan seems necessary for this condition.

-A review of “alternative medicines” (such as yoga, hypnosis, and meditation, to name a few) found that they can also be helpful in managing stress and affecting other mental conditions (Park, 2015).
-Park claims that these findings show that body-mind treatments should be integrated into clinical psychology, taking into account the evidence that shows how mind-body treatments can be effective in treating mental disorders as well as improving mental health in general.
+A review of “alternative medicines” (such as yoga, hypnosis, and meditation) found that they can be helpful in managing stress and affecting other mental conditions (Park, 2015).
+Park claims that these findings support why body-mind treatments should be integrated into clinical psychology.

-The mind and the body are the greatest tools we possess to achieve positive well-being, so it is imperative that we learn body intelligence in the treatment and prevention of physical and mental illness.
+The mind and the body are the greatest tools we possess to achieve positive well-being.
+It is imperative that we learn body intelligence, and use it as part of the treatment and prevention of physical and mental illness.

-Several positive psychology interventions have included mind-body integration techniques and people who seek to improve their physical or mental health only stand to gain from an intregrated positive psychology that incorporates body-mind integration.
+Positive psychology interventions have included mind-body integration techniques so far.
+Anyone who seeks to improve their physical or mental health can gain from this holistic approach of body-mind integration.

 About The Authors

-Joaquín is a writer who was first introduced to positive psychology through behavioral neuroscience research.
-His research focused on addiction with the hopes of helping people change their habits.
-He believes that positive psychology can have a huge impact in this field as well as improve people’s lives in general.
+Joaquín is a writer who was introduced to positive psychology through behavioral neuroscience research.
+His research focused on addiction, with the hopes of helping people change their habits.
+He believes that positive psychology can have a huge impact in this field, and improve people’s lives in general.
 Joaquín was born in Nicaragua and now lives in the United States.

 Lauren is an Assessment Clinician at a Substance Abuse Facility.
 With a background in psychology, Lauren is currently completing her Master’s in Social Work.
-In the future, she plans on making her contribution to the world through working with children within the field of medical social work
+In the future, she plans on making her contribution to the world by working with children within in medical social work.

 Ancoli, S., Peper, E., Quinn, M. (2011).
 Mind/Body Integration: Essential Readings in Biofeedback.
 Springer, 1979 Edition.